roszenil/tutorial_test.io/tutorials/musse_muhisse/README.md

 {% endfigcaption %}
 {% endfigure %}--->

-NOTE TO ROSANA ET AL.: Is this figure worth including here?
-I thought it would be good to again reiterate how the workflow of Bayesian SSEs is different than Likelihood.
-I'm not going to edit the Bayesian workflow side to match the number of states for the MuHiSSE model yet in case people do not think it is necessary.

 Instead of running a MuHiSSE model in which we set expectation for rates (i.e., the difference in the models A–D in the workflow figure above), we will analyze one model, a MuHiSSE allowing with free rates.
-We will then in

 ## Data preparation
 <!---{% subsection Setup %}--->